 - In The Island of the Day Before, Eco mentions it again as a Production Throwback.

 - Older Than Print: The Arabian Nights tale The Tale of the Vizier and the Sage Duban, wherein the Duban, sentenced to execution by a treacherous king, gives him a book with orders not to read it until after his head has been cut off.
 After that's done, the head comes back to life and instructs the king to turn three pages with his left hand.
 When the king turns the pages (naturally, licking his finger along the way) and finds nothing written there, the Duban essentially tells him the pages were poisoned and if the Duban had to go, he was taking the king with him.
 Crowning Moment of Awesome for a severed head.
 (Unfortunately, this makes the vizier who caused the execution a Karma Houdini, as he didn't touch the book and sure as hell wouldn't after seeing what happened to his king.)

 - In the Discworld novel Feet of Clay, this is one of the theories as to how Vetinari got poisoned, in an obvious shoutout to The Name of the Rose.

 - This technique is mentioned in Bridge of Birds, with the added element that the books in question were pornographic.

-- Classic example: in Alexandre Dumas' La Reine Margot (AKA Marguerite de Valois), poisoned book is used in attempt on King Henry of Navarre's life, but the plan backfires with disastrous results.
-Earlier in the same novel, even more devious plan to poison Henry via his paramour's lipstick is employed but thwarted by the would-be poisoner who couldn't murder said paramour in cold blood.
+- Classic example: in Alexandre Dumas' La Reine Margot (AKA Marguerite de Valois), a poisoned book is used in attempt on King Henry of Navarre's life, but the plan backfires with disastrous results.
+Earlier in the same novel, an even more devious plan to poison Henry via his paramour's lipstick is employed but thwarted by the would-be poisoner who couldn't murder said paramour in cold blood.